sharon200102/Intruder/README.md

 cd Intruder
 pip install -e .
 ```
-open the notebook at src/intruder/student_code/task1.ipynb and you are good to gox
+open the notebook at src/intruder/student_code/task1.ipynb and you are good to go